samirabadhan18/KineticProject/README.md

 4.In the Terminal window, run the following commands.

-5  npm install cypress (cypress will be instlled;check by clicking on package .json file)
+5  npm install cypress (cypress will be installed;check by clicking on package .json file)

 6. npx cypress -v (to verify Cypress version)

 7. npx cypress verify (to verify Cypress)

 8. npx cypress open  (will run the script)